 The view was spectacular.
 We could see in every direction for miles and miles – that sounds like a song….

 At dusk, we donned out headlamps in anticipation, the sunset was stunning, we ate our dinner on the rocks while we relaxed from the final climb that got us here as we waited for the moon rise.
 The moon came up in a yellowish amber color larger than you’d expect even for a full moon – maybe because we were so high up?
 We saw it thru the trees as we hiked down in pitch black darkness.
 Fortunately, we hadn’t forgotten our headlamps – they are a requirement!

 On the way home we tried and tried to capture the moon in photos and were completely unsuccessful!
 Finally we took one with our car headlights on the sign and the moon in the back – it too was not perfect, but it shows how much fun we had trying!

 We left Basswood at 5:pm sharp (it was about an hour drive), started hike at 6:15 pm, sunset was at 7:57 and moon rise was at 8:28.
 Of course we’ll need to adjust for the next time we go – we will definitely go again!

-Take the Blue Ridge Parkway north from Sylva to Milepost 407.6
+Take the Blue Ridge Parkway north from Sylva 45 to 60 minutes to Milepost 407.6.